InnoEnergy launches the PowerUp! Challenge elevating innovative companies to the next level

 PowerUp!
 Challenge 2020

-EIT InnoEnergy, the Pan-European impact fund is chasing the next round of unicorns for investment within the Central-Eastern European region
+EIT InnoEnergy is chasing the next round of unicorns for investment within the Central-Eastern European region

-Boosting the success rate of start-ups and enabling the growth of scale-ups and SMEs through financial investment, and providing know-how from industry experts and support from the trusted partner network
+Boosting the success rate of start-ups and enabling the growth of scale-ups and SMEs through support in product development, commercialization strategies, international market expansion and further funding opportunities.

 The Swedish unicorn, Northvolt, founded by former Tesla VPs, which received InnoEnergy support, has a current valuation of 1.6 billion euros